-Did you know that middle ear disease affects up to 8 out of 10 Aboriginal and Torres Strait Islander children living in remote communities?
+Did you know that conductive hearing loss attributable to middle ear disease affects up to 8 out of 10 Aboriginal and Torres Strait Islander children living in remote communities?

 Middle ear disease (medically known as otitis media) is common in many Aboriginal and Torres Strait Islander communities.
 It is bad for the health, child development and educational outcomes of children, and impacts their families and communities.

 The Deadly Ears Program is Queensland Health's State-wide Aboriginal and Torres Strait Islander Ear Health Program for children.